Smells Like Gen X • Top Toys of 1995

 Rewind Verdict

 And that handoff matters.
 Earlier Gen X toy culture often revolved around fewer, larger toy myths — big category leaders, unmistakable shelf identities, longer cultural shadows.
-By 1995, the aisle is more segmented, more media-sensitive, and more obviously tilted toward younger Gen X and older millennial kids.
+By 1995, the aisle is more segmented, more media-sensitive, more doll-and-gimmick driven, and more obviously tilted toward younger Gen X and older millennial kids.
 You can still see Gen X in it, but you can also see Gen X leaving it.

 FAQ: Top Toys of 1995